thomasabishop/eolas/Hardware/Binary/Signed_and_unsigned_numbers.md

 ### Advantages

 The chief advantage of the two's complement technique of signing numbers is that its circuit implementation is no different from the adding of two unsigned numbers.
-Once the signing algorithm is applied the addition can be passed through an [adder](/Electronics/Digital_Circuits/Half_adder_and_full_adder.md) comp
+Once the signing algorithm is applied the addition can be passed through an [adder](/Electronics/Digital_Circuits/Half_adder_and_full_adder.md) component without any special handling or additional hardware.

+Let's demonstrate this with the following addition:

+$$
+    7 + -3 = 4
+$$

+First we convert $7$ to binary: $0111$.

+Then we convert $-3$ to unsigned binary, by converting $3$ to its two's complement

+$$
+0011 \rArr 1100 \rArr 1101
+$$

+Then we simply add the binary numbers regardless of whether they happen to be positive or negative integers in decimal:

+$$
+0111 \\
+1101 \\
+====\\
+0100
+$$

+Which is 4.

+The ease by which we conduct signed arithmetic with standard hardware contrasts with alternative approaches to signing numbers.
+An example of another approach is **signed magnitude representation**.
+A basic implemetation of this would be to say that for a given bit-length (6, 16, 32...) if the [most significant bit](/Electronics/Digital_Circuits/Half_adder_and_full_adder.md#binary-arithmetic)